eneller/bootloader-oem-bruteforce/README.md

 The main focus here is on user-friendliness, because according to `time`, one round of `fastboot oem unlock abcdefghijklmnop` takes 0,005 seconds, while my script measures an average of 0,0076 - a factor of 1,5.
 So, the performance increase of using compiled C would be noticable, but in my opinion not relevant.

-Please refer to [issue #4](https://github.com/eneller/bootloader-oem-bruteforce/issues/4) to report any success or lack thereof.

 ## Basic instructions